 3. Unit is Uninhabitable

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, and proper notice has been given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Alaska landlord-tenant law.
-According to AS §§ 34.03.100, landlord duties to provide habitable premises include the following:

 - Repairs.
 Make all repairs and do whatever else necessary to keep the rental unit in a habitable condition.